zont/gulp-usemin/README.md

 > Replaces references to non-optimized scripts or stylesheets into a set of HTML files (or any templates/views).

 This task is designed for gulp 3.
-> Attention: v0.2.0 does not minify the files by default.
+> Attention: v0.3.0 options does not compatible with v0.2.0.

 ## Usage